 My favorite art supply store was the dollar store when I on a budget and was looking for elements of surprise to to incorporate into artwork.
-In front of each teen, assemble a pile of random items such as pipe cleaners, wood shapes, small toys, fabric scraps, yarn, buttons, screws, nuts, and bolts ect. and ask teens to make an assemblage using at least one of every item.
+In front of each teen, assemble a pile of random items such as pipe cleaners, wood shapes, small toys, fabric scraps, yarn, buttons, screws, nuts, and bolts etc. I would ask teens to make an assemblage using at least one of every item.
 This kind of art exercise resembles childhood play and can keep participants absorbed and creating spontaneously for a longer period of time.
 Set a time limit so that members of the group do not over-think their process.

 8. Drip Painting

 9. Toilet Paper Sculpture

 One teen told me that when he was in solitary confinement he got in trouble for making sculptures out of toilet paper, coffee-mate, and water.
 I thought it was a brilliant idea!
 The next group session found each teen with a roll of toilet paper, and a dish of flour and water.

 Offering structural items to hold up the sculpture is helpful, such as coat hangers, pipe cleaners or popsicle sticks.